What Does a Graphic Designer Do? And How Do I Become One?

 If you’re naturally creative and have a good eye for visually compelling design, a career in graphic design may suit you well.
 Nurture your talent as a graphic designer by spending time building a few key skills.

-• Audience targeting helps you identify and analyse who the design is intended to appeal to and why.
+• Audience targeting helps you identify and analyze who the design is intended to appeal to and why.

-• Colour theory is a series of rules and guidelines you’ll apply to your work to create aesthetically pleasing visuals.
-This involves choosing an appropriate colour palette for a project and understanding how people perceive colour in various situations.
+• Color theory is a series of rules and guidelines you’ll apply to your work to create aesthetically pleasing visuals.
+This involves choosing an appropriate color palette for a project and understanding how people perceive color in various situations.

-• Computer-aided design (CAD) software helps you create complex two- and three-dimensional designs.
-Some computer software programs used in graphic design include Adobe Photoshop, Illustrator, InDesign, Dreamweaver, Paintshop Pro, and Corel Graphics Suite.
+• Computer-aided design (CAD) software help you create complex two- and three-dimensional designs.
+Some of the computer software programs used in graphic design include Adobe Photoshop, Adobe Illustrator, InDesign, Dreamweaver, Paintshop Pro, and Corel Graphics Suite.

-• Computerised sketching gives you creative flexibility that sketching and colouring by hand cannot offer.
-Sketching software also allows you to implement changes to a design quickly.
+• Computerized sketching gives you creative flexibility that sketching and coloring by hand cannot offer.
+Sketching software also allows you to quickly implement changes to a design.

 • Layout helps you to effectively manipulate the visual space of a print page or screen to attract readers or visitors.

-• Typeface design helps you tell appropriate, pleasing, and easy-to-read stories using the right font and typeface categories.
+• Typeface design helps you tell appropriate, pleasing, and easy-to-read stories by using the right categories of font and typeface.

 • Website development gives you the knowledge to design on various content management platforms.
-Although it may only sometimes be necessary, understanding multiple programming languages, such as HTML and CSS, can go far.
+Although it may not always be necessary, an understanding of multiple programming languages, such as HTML and CSS, can also go far.

 Why pursue a career in graphic design?

-When you pursue a career in graphic design, you get to flex your creative skills and put them to use while learning and implementing new technologies in your work.
-If you want a critical hand in shaping how a company, brand, or product comes across to the world, it’s worth pursuing a career in graphic design.
+When you pursue a career in graphic design, you get to flex your creative skills and put them to use while you learn and implement new technologies in your work.
+If you want to have a critical hand in shaping how a company, brand, or product comes across to the world, it’s worth pursuing a career in graphic design.

 How much do graphic designers make?